 The Soterix Medical 1×1 tDCS stimulators and accessories is the first platform designed by researchers and biomedical engineers for transcranial Direct Current Stimulation.
 The 1×1 remains the only platform with custom features allowing simple to use and reproducible set-up, electrodes and headgear (including the exclusive EasyPads™ and EasyStrap™) designed and tested for tolerability, and software driven Neurotargeting.

 In 2008, when Soterix Medical was founded to support clinical research on tDCS, no device included features designed for tDCS, no electrodes designed for consistent tDCS were available, head-gear was limited to rubber-bands, and researchers did not have access to any software to guide current to targeted regions.
-In 2013, Soterix Medical continues to set the standard for design and innovation in tDCS.
+Today, Soterix Medical continues to set the standard for design and innovation in tDCS.

 Clinicians and researchers choose the Soterix Medical 1×1 systems to: